jean-morissette/scheduler/README.md

 # Scheduler
-A scheduled-execution ExecutorService using Java 8 Time.
+A clock-based ExecutorService using Java 8 Time.
+For when Quartz is just too heavy.